hawwestin/MSR.DevelopmentEnvironments/ELK/Remote ELK/Readme.md

-# Local host Elastic stack
+# Remote ready Elastic cluster
-This directory holds a few version of elastic one node cluster security that can be configured for elastic search and kibana.
+This directory holds a version of elastic with and without security enabled.

 ## WSL